dysdsyd/VO_benchmark/README.md

 ## Acknowledgements
-The autors would like to thanks the [luigifreda/pyslam](https://github.com/luigifreda/pyslam) repository for collating multiple Visual Odometry feature detectors and descriptors.
+The autors would like to thank the [luigifreda/pyslam](https://github.com/luigifreda/pyslam) repository for collating multiple Visual Odometry feature detectors and descriptors.